 Indeed, what Parseval's theorem says in the language of inner product is this and let us do the same in two dimensions, then it will be absolutely clear.
 So, I have 2 vectors, let us call them X and Y. Now what Parseval's theorem says is X dot Y is independent of the coordinate system, simple enough.
 What coordinate system we choose to represent X and Y does not affect the inner product, that is what Parseval's theorem says in a way.
-And to strengthen, you see, it may not be obvious to you why Parseval's theorem relates to this statement.
+And to strengthen, you see, it may not be obvious to you by Parseval's theorem relates to this statement.
 It is obvious for two-dimensional vectors that the inner product is or the dot product is independent of the coordinate system.

 What is not obvious is why is this related to the Parseval's theorem.
-Well, towards that, we need to go back to what X cap nu really is, in a way.
+Well, towards that, we need to go back to what X cap nu really is in a way.
 And that will become clear if we write down the inverse Fourier transform.

-(Refer Slide Time: 9:45) WAVELETS AND MULTIRATE DIGITAL SIGNAL PROCESSING C-DEEP So, we can write down XT incomes of the inverse Fourier transform as X cap nu e raised to the power J nu t dnu, nu is the Hertz frequency variable again.
+So, we can write down XT incomes of the inverse Fourier transform as X cap nu e raised to the power J nu t dnu, nu is the Hertz frequency variable again.
 So, in a way what we are seeing is, we are reconstructing XT from its components.

-Each of the X cap nu 4 different values of nu is a component here.
+Each of the X cap nu four different values of nu is a component here.
 And this is the way we have reconstructed XT from its components and in reconstruction, we have used these vectors.
-Each of these e raised to the power J nu t is like a vector, is a function of the real axis.
+Each of these e raised to the power J nu t is like a vector, is like a function of the real axis.
 The only catch is e raised to the power J nu t is not an L2R function.
 So, we have to deviate little bit there from our discussion.
 But if we choose to ignore that fact, we have essentially taken these coordinates, multiplied them by the corresponding so-called functions along each of the coordinates nu and added them to get the function XT.

 So, each of the X cap nu is like a different expression of the same vector X in a different coordinate system.
-So, what we are saying in Parseval's theorem is that the dot product is independent of the coordinate system.
-Whether we choose to use the standard coordinate system of time to represent the function or the slightly less obvious coordinate system of frequency to represent the same function, the dot product remains the same.
-So, these and some other such interpretations are what are offered when we represent functions in terms of vectors or when we think of functions as generalisations of the ideas of vectors.
-And now for the last remark in this lecture which we shall build on even greater indepth in the next, namely, what is the connection between functions and sequences, continuous functions and sequences?
-Just to initiate the discussion here, without completing it or rather taking it further, we shall do it in the next lecture, but just to initiate the discussion.
+So, what we are saying in Parseval's theorem is that the dot product is independent of the coordinate system, whether we choose to use the standard coordinate system of time to represent the function or the slightly less obvious coordinate system of frequency to represent the same function, the dot product remains the same.

+So, these and other such interpretations are what are offered when we represent functions in terms of vectors or when we think of functions as generalisations of the ideas of vectors.
+And now for the last remark in this lecture which we shall build on even greater in-depth in the next, namely, what is the connection between functions and sequences, continuous functions and sequences?
+Just to initiate the discussion here, without completing it or rather taking it further, we shall do it in the next lecture but just to initiate the discussion.
 Let us go back to the idea of piecewise constant approximation.

-(Refer Slide Time: 12:21)

-So, suppose we have this piecewise constant approximation of this function on intervals of length 1.
-So, I take the standard unit intervals.
-And I make a piecewise constant representation of a function.
+So, suppose we have this piecewise constant approximation of this function on intervals of limit 1.
+So, I take standard unit intervals.
+And I make piecewise constant representation of a function.
 So, I have this.
 So, let the values be let us say C -1 here, C0 there, C1 there and so on so forth.

-(Refer Slide Time: 13:00)